Human Resource Management

 Good communication skills, both written and interpersonal, are important.
 An understanding of statistics can also be useful.

-UC offers a major and a minor in Human Resource Management as part of the Bachelor of Commerce.
+UC offers a major in Human Resource Management within the Bachelor of Commerce.

 Human Resource Management major